S. Manasvi

 He made his debut as a film director with Rajshri Productions' Love U...Mr.
 Kalakaar! featuring Tusshar Kapoor, Amrita Rao, Ram Kapoor, Madhoo, Kiran Kumar, Jai Kalra and in a very special appearance, Prem Chopra.
 The film introduces Prashant Ranyal in a cameo.
 This film was released on 13 May 2011 and got mixed response from critics and audience alike.

+He has also directed several short films and two web-series - Adi Suri Ki Dulhaniya & Gum Ho Jayen.

+He has written the web-series Bada Naam Karenge for SonyLIV which has been appreciated by audience and critics alike.